-Veterinary Record is the official journal of the British Veterinary Association (BVA) and has been published weekly since 1888.
-It contains news, comment, letters, scientific reviews and original research papers and communications on a wide range of veterinary topics, along with disease surveillance reports, careers information, product news and summaries of research papers in other journals.
+Veterinary Record (branded Vet Record) is the official journal of the British Veterinary Association (BVA) and has been published weekly since 1888.
+It contains news, opinion, letters, scientific reviews and original research papers and communications on a wide range of veterinary topics, along with disease surveillance reports, obituaries, careers information, business and innovation news and summaries of research papers in other journals.

-Veterinary Record has three sister journals with different aims and editorial criteria, these are: In Practice, Veterinary Record Open and Veterinary Record Case Reports.
+Vet Record has three sister journals with different aims and editorial criteria, these are: In Practice, Vet Record Open and Vet Record Case Reports.
 If you are unsure which of our journals to submit your manuscript to, use our decision tree to help you find the right one.

 Types of technical articles considered for publication